[tools][hard][pvm] Enable the powerVM backend to conduct multimachine tests

 Configure vlans between the lpars and treat them as machines in the network with a proper worker class (see coolo's comment)

-#4 Updated by coolo over 2 years ago
+#4 Updated by coolo about 3 years ago

 - Project changed from openQA Project to openQA Tests